groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/image-ocr.md

 To allow OCR conversions [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) provides an extension point to offload the actual OCR process to the OCR processing library, but at the same time gives you the simplicity of conversion setup.
 The extension point is the [IOcrConnector](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.integration.ocr/iocrconnector) interface.

-You first must decide which OCR processing library will use.
+First, you must decide which OCR processing library will use.
 Different libraries have different setup processes.

-In our example? we will use Aspose.OCR.
+In our example, we will use Aspose.OCR.
 Install the [Aspose.OCR](https://www.nuget.org/packages/Aspose.OCR) nuget package in your project.
 Then implement [IOcrConnector](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.integration.ocr/iocrconnector).
-The following snippet provides a sample implementation:
+The following code snippet provides a sample implementation:

 ```csharp
 public class OcrConnector : IOcrConnector